What do Investors Need to Know About Accounting and Taxation in Puerto Rico?

-Most of the incentives related to accounting and taxation in Puerto Rico require an individual, company, or investor to be a bona-fide resident of the U.S. island territory for at least six months in a calendar year.
+Accounting and taxation in Puerto Rico can be complicated; certain businesses and individuals in the U.S. territory must pay U.S. federal income taxes.
+Companies that sell goods or services overseas and qualify for the Act 20 incentive need only pay a 4-percent flat tax on income generated outside the island.
 If you incorporate a company in Puerto Rico, you will likely be able to take advantage of its various schemes and Biz Latin Hub can help you through the process.

-How to become a resident to benefit from accounting and taxation in Puerto Rico?
+How to Become a Resident to Benefit from Accounting and Taxation in Puerto Rico?

 It’s not easy to become a resident of Puerto Rico.
 It is usually Americans who move to the island to avoid paying U.S. taxes, but one must meet several criteria and pass numerous ‘tests’ to qualify for residency: